Geocache Listing Requirements / Guidelines

 - Edit the text of your cache listing and, if necessary, contact a reviewer to change the cache type.

 EarthCaches are designed to be educational, so visitors will be asked to log an aspect of their visit that demonstrates they have learned something at the site.
 Unlike physical caches, where "additional logging requirements" are optional, an EarthCache requires geocachers to comply with all instructions in order to log the cache online.
 See EarthCache.org for more comprehensive EarthCache logging guidelines, including that photographic logs must be optional for all EarthCaches.

 A cacher must visit the location of the virtual cache site to log the cache online.
 Logging a virtual cache requires compliance with the requirements detailed on the cache listing.
 These logging requirements could include emailing the cache owner to provide the required answers or posting photographs.
 Neither answers to questions nor hints should be placed in the logs, even if encrypted.

 A webcam cache can only be logged with a photograph taken from the webcam associated with the cache page.

 Event Cache Logging Guidelines

-An event cache can be logged online if the cacher has attended the event.
-Event cache owners can request that cachers sign a logbook, but this is optional and cannot be a requirement for logging an event cache.
+Any Event Cache (including Mega, Giga and CITO Events) can be logged online if the geocacher has attended the event.
+Event Cache owners can request that cachers sign a logbook, but this is optional and cannot be a requirement for logging an Event Cache.